 - Send your children to Canadian public schools: your children can attend public schools in Canada for free.

-- No English language is required: you may obtain a work permit to work in Canada without the need to demonstrate your knowledge of English or French languages.
+- No English language is required: you may obtain a WP to work in Canada without the need to demonstrate your knowledge of English or French languages.
 A minimum of 1 year of managerial experience for managerial positions is required.

-- Access to free health care: You will be eligible for free medical health coverage after 3 months of work in Canada.
+- Access to free health care: You may be eligible for free medical health coverage after 3 months of work in Canada.

 - You can reside in your home country: You are not required to reside in Canada on a full-time basis and can continue your business in your home country.

-- Business opportunities: You will get access to the Canadian and USA markets for expansion of your business, secure and stable banking system, financing capital, and business opportunities.
+- Business opportunities: You will get access to the Canadian and US markets for expansion of your business, secure and stable banking system, financing capital, and business opportunities.

-- Permanent residency: You will be eligible to apply for the Canadian permanent residence and after living in Canada for 3 years as a permanent resident, you can apply for Canadian citizenship and obtain one of the most desirable passports in the world.
+- PR: You may be eligible to apply for Canadian PR and after living in Canada for 3 years as a PR, you can apply for Canadian citizenship and obtain one of the most desirable passports in the world.